 Edith Cowan University's vision is to lead the sector in educational experience, research with impact, and in positive contributions to industry and communities.
 The ECU Strategic Plan 2022-2026: Towards the University of the Future includes five Strategic Goals to direct the University's progress towards this vision, while staying true to ECU's purpose: to transform lives and enrich society.
 Each Strategic Goal is linked to Strategic Priorities.

-sub-set of the performance indicators of the Strategic Plan.
+The eight key performance indicators in this report are a sub-set of the performance indicators of the Strategic Plan.